The global spread of the coronavirus: Where is it? - Journal du Cameroun

 – United States –

-The US has confirmed five cases of the virus in patients who had recently entered the country from Wuhan — two in California and one each in Arizona, Chicago and Washington state.
+The United States has confirmed six cases: two cases in California, two in Illinois, one in Arizona and one in Washington state.

 – EUROPE –